chadac/golang/src/cmd/compile/README.md

    introducing temporary variables and respecting order of evaluation.
 This step is also referred to as "order."

-2. It desugars higher-level Go constructs into more primitive ones.
+2. It desugars higher-level Golang constructs into more primitive ones.
 For example, `switch` statements are turned into binary search or jump tables, and operations on maps and channels are replaced with runtime calls.